-On a deeper level, the practitioners of aikido derive whatever they may be seeking, such as peace of mind, physical health, spiritual enlightenment, as well as a technique of self-defense.
 Ueshiba, in fact, laid great emphasis on the spiritual and moral aspects of aikido, placing a lot of importance on the process of developing peace and harmony.
 This holds true of aikido even today, even though various styles may emphasize the spiritual aspects of the martial art to lesser or greater degrees.
-Given below are some of the basic aikido techniques:
+Here are some of the basic aikido techniques:

 Nikyo: This technique involves a wristlock that is adductive, that results in twisting the arm, and then applying a painful pressure in the nerve.